TheOpenSourceNinja/Markov-Comic-Generator/README.md

 The program will use the first usable font it finds, searching in the following order:

 1. A font file specified on the command line ("--font" on the command line)
-1. All font files in the "fonts" subdirectory of the input directory ("--indir" on the command line, defaults to the working directory if not specified)
+1. All font files in the "fonts" subdirectory of the input directory.
 1. [Nina](https://archive.org/details/NinaPaleyFonts)
 1. [Humor Sans](http://antiyawn.com/uploads/humorsans.html)
 1. [Tomson Talks](http://purl.org/net/2008,frankbruder/font/TomsonTalks)